Revolutions of 1989: China

 While China did not undergo a revolution resulting in a new form of government in 1989, a popular national movement led to large demonstrations in favor of democratic reforms.
 Chinese leader Deng Xiaoping had developed the concept of socialism with Chinese characteristics and enacted local market economy reforms around 1984, but the policy had stalled.

 The first Chinese student demonstrations, which eventually led to the Beijing protests of 1989, took place in December 1986 in Hefei.
 The students called for campus elections, the chance to study abroad, and greater availability of Western pop culture.
 Their protests took advantage of the loosening political atmosphere and included rallies against the slow pace of reform.
 Hu Yaobang, a protégé of Deng Xiaoping and a leading advocate of reform, was blamed for the protests and forced to resign as the CCP general secretary in January 1987.
 In the "Anti Bourgeois Liberalization Campaign", Hu would be further denounced.

 The Tiananmen Square protests were sparked by the death of Hu Yaobang on 15 April 1989.
 By the eve of Hu's state funeral, some 100,000 students had gathered at Tiananmen Square to observe it; however, no leaders emerged from the Great Hall.
 The movement lasted for seven weeks.

 Mikhail Gorbachev visited China on 15 May during the protests, bringing many foreign news agencies to Beijing, and their sympathetic portrayals of the protesters helped galvanize a spirit of liberation among the Central, South-East and Eastern Europeans who were watching.
 The Chinese leadership, particularly Communist Party general secretary Zhao Ziyang, who had begun to radically reform the economy earlier than the Soviets, was open to political reform, but not at the cost of a potential return to the disorder of the Cultural Revolution.

 The movement lasted from Hu's death on 15 April until tanks and troops rolled into the Tiananmen Square protests of 4 June 1989.
 In Beijing, the military response to the protest by the PRC government left many civilians in charge of clearing the square of the dead and severely injured.
 The exact number of casualties is not known and many different estimates exist.
-The event, however, did make some political change; the most notable being that China started to open up its economy.
-This allowed for the country to bring in large sums of money and also started the wave of mass migration from rural Western China to urban Eastern China.
+The event, however, did make some political change.
 The problem with the mass migration is that it has now started a deepening divide between the rural poor and the rich urban people.